The /test/ (/test/) directory contains integration tests that test bitcoind

 at an appropriate location, running the test to that point, then using

-on macOS) to attach to the process and debug.
+gdb (or lldb on macOS) to attach to the process and debug.

-For instance, to attach to self.node[1]
+For instance, to attach to self.node[1] during a run you can get

-the pid of the node within pdb
+the pid of the node within pdb.

 (pdb) self.node[1].process.pid